JulianBirch/cljs-ajax/README.md

 ### Handling responses on the server

+If you're looking for working examples of how to reply to cljs-ajax from a ring server, take a look at [the integration test server source code](dev/user.clj).

-If you're using EDN then you may wish to take a look at [ring-edn](https://github.com/tailrecursion/ring-edn) middleware.
-It will populate the request `:params` with the contents of the EDN request.
+If you're using transit, take a look at [ring-transit](https://github.com/jalehman/ring-transit).
+It will populate the request `:params` with the contents of the transit request.

 For handling JSON requests use [ring-json](https://github.com/ring-clojure/ring-json) middleware instead.
 This populates the data in the `:body` tag.
 However, note that it does not provide protection against [JSON hijacking](https://github.com/ring-clojure/ring-json/issues/14) yet, so do not use it with JSON format GETs, even for internal websites.
 (As an aside, if you need lower level JSON access, e.g. for formatting, we'd recommend [Cheshire](https://github.com/dakrone/cheshire) over `data.json`.)

+For using EDN then you may wish to take a look at [ring-edn](https://github.com/tailrecursion/ring-edn) middleware.
+It will populate the request `:params` with the contents of the EDN request.

 If your tastes/requirements run more to a standardized multi-format REST server, you might want to investigate [ring-middleware-format](https://github.com/ngrunwald/ring-middleware-format).